kmuncie/warwick-clip-notes/README.md

 * 852
   * Message written in his shirt to his family by a brother who were imprisoned for his faith (South Korea)
 * 734
-  * Part of the "Live Forever" book hand written in prison toilet paper
+  * Part of the "Live Forever" book hand written on prison toilet paper
 * 855, 856
   * Christmas at Bethel (Outstanding)
 * 862